 If you are reading edu-twitter, I’ll bet that you have seen a slow-burning debate over pencils or even this article from tolerace.org.
 More precisely, “Should teachers unconditionally give a student a pencil in class?”
 I have collected more than 100 Tweets and have curated the conversation with some amazing responses for you to enjoy.
-First of all, we must reside in one of … Continue reading Give Your Student a Pencil – Ultimate Guide Why We Give Pencils, One Tweet at a Time
+To create this article, I decided we must reside in one … Continue reading Give Your Student a Pencil – Ultimate Guide Why We Give Pencils, One Tweet at a Time

 An old and very bad idea I had was the gamification of the overland trails and something called the Indian Removal Act.
 Yes, I made the same mistake 20 years ago and is what John Meehan is selling today in his new book, “EDrenaline Rush.”
 Yes, it is actually called Edrenaline Rush and this picture is from his Twitter Profile.
 And yes, you guessed it, … Continue reading That Terrible Gamification Problem